 Running and exercise stretches your muscles and to stretch a muscle that is unprepared (cold) could cause an injury.
 It is therefore essential to perform a light aerobic warm-up prior to a run.
 After completing your run, be sure to cool down with a light jog/walk for another five minutes.
 At this point you should stretch to prevent excessive soreness from occurring.
 Also remember to drink lot of water to cleanse lactic acid out of your muscles.

 After warming up or cooling down is a good time to stretch your muscles.
 Having flexible muscles is one of the best ways to stave off an injury.
 A lack of flexibility is a major contributor to several of the most common running injuries.
 Stretching also helps to ease those stiffening muscles at the end of a run.
-Have a look at our Club Training page for particular stretching exercises.

 Speed work usually takes the form of sprinting short distances or up hills.
 This helps to increase your pain threshold, stamina and speed for those longer runs.
 It is considered a vital part of the training for any long distance runner!